 - It may take weeks for your incision to fully heal. - Part of the incision may be slow to heal.
-It may have a scab or drain clear, yellow fluid.
-This is common. - While you are in the hospital, staff will clean your incision as needed.
-A member of your health care team will talk with you about how to clean and bandage your incision at home. - Sometimes, part of your incision may get infected.
-If this happens, you may need antibiotics (medication to help prevent infection).
+It may have a scab, or drain clear, yellow fluid.
+This is common. - A member of your health care team will talk with you about how to clean and bandage your incision. - Sometimes, part of your incision may get infected.
+If this happens, you may need antibiotics (medication to help with infection).

-Call your primary health care provider (family doctor or nurse practitioner) or your surgeon right away if you have any of the following signs of an infection:
+Call your primary health care provider (family doctor or nurse practitiner) or your surgeon right away if you have any of the following signs of an infection:

-- > Heat at or around the incision site

-- > Redness at or around the incision site

-- > Swelling at or around the incision site

-- > Discomfort at or around the incision site

-- Cloudy, green, bad-smelling drainage (pus) from the incision site

-- > Fever (temperature above 38 °C or 100.4 °F)

-- → Chills
+- > Heat from or around the incision site - > Redness from or around the incision site - > Swelling from or around the incision site - Discomfort from or around the incision site - Cloudy, green, bad-smelling drainage (pus) from the incision site - > Fever (temperature above 38 °C or 100.4 °F) - > Chills